Big L: Early life

 Coleman attended Julia Richman High School and graduated in 1992.
-While in high school, Coleman freestyle battled regularly; in his last interview, he stated, "in the beginning, all I ever saw me doing was battling everybody on the street corners, rhyming in the hallways, beating on the wall, rhyming to my friends.
+While in high school, Coleman freestyle battled regularly; in his last interview, he stated, "In the beginning, all I ever saw me doing was battling everybody on the street corners, rhyming in the hallways, beating on the wall, rhyming to my friends.
 Every now and then, a house party, grab the mic, a block party, grab the mic."

 Career

 1992–1995: First recordings and record deal

 In 1992, Coleman recorded various demos, some of which were featured on his debut album Lifestylez ov da Poor & Dangerous.
 On February 11, Coleman appeared on Yo!
 MTV Raps with Lord Finesse to help promote Finesse's studio album Return of the Funky Man.
-Coleman's first professional appearance came on "Yes You May (Remix)", the B-side of "Party Over Here" (1992) by Lord Finesse, and his first album appearance was on "Represent" off of Showbiz & A.G.'s Runaway Slave (1992).
+Coleman's first professional appearance came on "Yes You May (Remix)", the B-side of "Party Over Here" (1992) by Lord Finesse, and his first album appearance was on "Represent", on Showbiz & A.G.'s Runaway Slave (1992).

 During this time, he won an amateur freestyle battle hosted by Nubian Productions which consisted of about 2,000 contestants.
-In 1992, Coleman signed to Columbia Records.
-He then joined Lord Finesse's Bronx-based hip hop collective Diggin' in the Crates Crew (DITC) which consisted of Lord Finesse, Diamond D, O.C., Fat Joe, Buckwild, Showbiz and A.G.
-In 1993, Coleman released his first promotional single, "Devil's Son", and later said it was one of the first horrorcore singles, influencing others.
-He said he wrote the song because "I've always been a fan of horror flicks.
+In 1993, Coleman signed to Columbia Records before releasing his first promotional single, "Devil's Son"; he later said it was one of the first horrorcore singles, influencing others, and that he wrote the song because he had "always been a fan of horror flicks.
 Plus the things I see in Harlem are very scary.
 So I just put it all together in a rhyme."
 However, he said he preferred other styles over horrorcore.

-Coleman founded the Harlem rap group Children of the Corn (COC) with Killa Cam (Cam'ron), Murda Mase (Ma$e), Bloodshed and McGruff in 1993.
-On February 18, 1993, he performed live at the Uptown Lord Finesse Birthday Bash at the 2,000 Club, which included other performances from Fat Joe, Nas, and Diamond D. In 1994, he released his second promotional single "Clinic".
+In 1993, Coleman founded the Harlem rap group Children of the Corn with Killa Cam, Murda Mase, Herb McGruff, Bloodshed and producer Six Figga Digga.
+On February 18, 1993, he performed live at the Uptown Lord Finesse Birthday Bash at the 2,000 Club, which included other performances from Fat Joe, Nas, and Diamond D. In 1994, he released his second promotional single "I Shoulda Used a Rubba" ("Clinic").
 On July 11, 1994, Coleman released the radio edit of "Put It On", followed up by the release of the music video three months later.
 In 1995, the music video for the single "No Endz, No Skinz" debuted.
-It was directed by Brian Luvar.

 His debut studio album, Lifestylez ov da Poor & Dangerous, was released in March 1995.
 The album debuted at number 149 on the Billboard 200 and number 22 on Top R&B/Hip-Hop Albums.
 Lifestylez would go on to sell over 200,000 copies as of 2000.
 Three singles were released from the album; the first two, "Put It On" and "M.V.P.", reached the top 25 of Billboard's Hot Rap Tracks and the third "No Endz, No Skinz" did not chart.